sricheta92/Freelancer-Prototype-Lab3-SpringBoot/README.md

 Follow the be below steps
 ```
-1. go to server folder
+1. go to Freelancer-BE folder
-2. run command - npm test
+2. run all junit test cases
-3. you can see the mocha test results
 ```